How do you respond to your kids when they swear? Is it worse to tell someone to ‘shut-up’ or casually drop an f-bomb? Does swearing include blasphemy?

 4. Swearing shows strong emotion and reduces pain

-Sometimes we swear when we are really angry or frustrated or in pain.
-It’s as though the rest of our vocabulary is just not going to cut it in those circumstances.
-We tend to spit out one-syllable words that articulate emotion very clearly and succinctly.
+Sometimes we swear when we are angry or frustrated or in pain.
+It’s as though the rest of our vocabulary just does not cut it in those circumstances.
+We tend to spit out one-syllable words that articulate emotion clearly and succinctly.
 It happens in all cultures.
-Scientists have found that in these circumstances the words are coming from a different part of the brain than our usual language.
+Scientists have found that in these circumstances the words come from a different part of the brain than our usual language.
 It is more emotional.
 They have also found that swearing can reduce pain!

 Something to consider:

-The times when we swear because of sudden pain or shock are very rare.
-If kids are swearing to express emotional pain and frustration built up over a long period, we need to be teaching them how to relieve those feelings earlier and more effectively.
+The times when we swear because of sudden pain or shock are rare.
+If kids swear to express emotional pain and frustration built up over a long period, we must teach them how to relieve those feelings earlier and more effectively.

 Finally…

-2. No matter what sort of language you use, don’t use words as weapons.
+2. Don’t use words as weapons.
 You can never take your words back.

 3. If you’re going to swear, know your audience.
 Don’t assume that the people around you are okay with swearing, even in your peer group.